-During the pre-clinical testing stage, laboratory and animal studies are conducted to show biological activity of the compound against the targeted disease, and the compound is evaluated for safety.
-These tests typically take approximately three and one-half years to complete.
+During the pre-clinical testing stage, laboratory and animal studies are conducted to show biological activity of the compound against the

 Investigational New Drug Application

 During the pre-clinical testing, an IND is filed with the FDA to begin human testing of the drug.
 The IND becomes effective if not rejected by the FDA within 30 days.
 The IND must indicate the results of previous experiments, how, where and by whom the new studies will be conducted, the chemical structure of the compound, the method by which it is believed to work in the human body, any toxic effects of the compound found in the animal studies and how the compound is manufactured.
 In addition, an Institutional Review Board, comprised of physicians at the hospital or clinic where the proposed studies will be conducted, must review and approve the IND.
 Progress reports detailing the results of the clinical trials must be submitted at least annually to the FDA.